demotomohiro/pathX/README.md

 You can also create paths for any supported OS that is different from the OS your program runs on.

 `PathX` generic type has generic parameters to specify file or directory and absolute or relative to provide type safety.
-And it also has a bool generic parameter to specify whether it follow a symbolic link.
+And it also has a bool generic parameter to specify whether it follow a symbolic link (but it is currently ignored.
+File operations without following a symbolic link is not yet implemented).

 ### Example code